yeyus/yeyus.github.io/app/posts/celestix_1.md

 flags           : fpu vme de pse tsc msr pae mce cx8 apic sep mtrr pge mca cmov pat pse36 clflush dts acpi mmx fxsr sse sse2 ss ht tm pbe syscall nx lm constant_tsc arch_perfmon pebs bts rep_good nopl aperfmperf pni dtes64 monitor ds_cpl est tm2 ssse3 cx16 xtpr pdcm lahf_lm dtherm
 ```

-I had to buy a 2.5" 500GB SATA for it and I was done sourcing components for it.
+I just had to buy a 2.5" 500GB SATA for it and I was done sourcing components for it.

 The first thing you notice when researching the unit is a very nice 40x2 alphanumeric LCD plus a jog dial on it, it would be very nice to be able to display custom stuff in there or at least been able to use it with *provided* monitoring software.

-The second one is that RSA resells machines bought from OEMs and this unit is actually a Celextix MSA series appliance so probably they provide a comprehensive BSP package but no luck, they don't provide any driver _at_ - _all_ and no luck finding any drivers either in the internets.
-Looking on the internets I found [a pretty good forum thread](https://forum.pfsense.org/index.php?topic=66852.msg511660#msg511660) covering some previous RE attemps by members of the pfSense community.
+The second thing I noticed is that RSA resells machines bought from OEMs and this unit is actually a Celextix MSA series appliance so probably they might provide a comprehensive BSP package but no luck, they don't provide any driver _at_ - _all_ and no luck finding any drivers either on the internets.
+At some point I found [a pretty good forum thread](https://forum.pfsense.org/index.php?topic=66852.msg511660#msg511660) covering some previous RE attemps by members of the pfSense community.

 User *pkirkovsky* did a pretty amazing job figuring the pin out for the module: